-Check out our "How To" guide for softwood cuttings for a detailed guide.
+Check out our "How To" guide on softwood cuttings for more details.

-Basal cuttings This where the shoot is cut away at the very base.
-The cut is made through the slight swelling where the shoot has emerged from the stem.
+Basal cuttings.
+For these, the shoot is cut away at the very base of the plant - through the slight swelling where the shoot has emerged from the stem.
 Generally used on lupins and delphiniums in late spring to take cuttings from the crown at ground level.
-It can also be applied to plants such as Broom (Cytisus scoparius)
+It can also be applied to plants such as Broom.

 Mallet cuttings.
 This type of cutting involves cutting older stems, trimming them back to new side shoots, with only a small amount of older stem left on either side.
 More frequently used as a hardwood cutting method, semi-ripe cuttings with Mahonia leaves respond well.